 Guest is certainly not the world’s greatest actor, but here the material serves him well; first asking him to portray a disaffected, slightly sullen youth, and later to gawp at the technical marvels around him.
 Funnily enough, where Guest shines the most are the comical segments where he plays a robot, a “beta” unit that looks exactly like Rogan and has taken his place back on Earth, in order to lure out alien bounty hunters out to eliminate the last Starfighter.
 These segments so enamour test audiences that additional scenes with the beta unit are shot after principal photography has wrapped.

 Production of the film begins in 1982.
 The photo-real CGI in the film is produced by Digital Productions, founded by John Whitney, Jr. and Gary Demos, after departing from effects house Triple-I soon before production starts on Tron.
-Their CGI work can also be seen creating the turbulent atmosphere of Jupiter in Peter Hyams’ 2010, a 1984 sequel to Stanley Kubrick’s monumental 2001: A Space Odyssey.
-Digital Productions also created the multiplying monoliths that eventually devour Jupiter in 2010.
+Their CGI work can also be seen creating the turbulent atmosphere of Jupiter in Peter Hyams’ 2010: The Year We Make Contact, a 1984 sequel to Stanley Kubrick’s monumental 2001: A Space Odyssey.
+Digital Productions also create the multiplying monoliths that eventually devour Jupiter in 2010.

 The junior Whitney has a solid pedigree for computer graphics work; his father John Whitney formed a company in 1960 called Motion Graphics Incorporated, producing animations using an analog computer of his own design, built out of a converted WWII M-5 anti-aircraft gun sight.
-Demos himself had been fascinated by the work of the elder Whitney, who taught classes at CalTech while Demos was attending school there in 1970.
-He met the junior Whitney while working at Evans & Sutherland.
+Gary Demos had himself been fascinated by the work of the elder Whitney, who taught classes at CalTech while Demos was attending school there in 1970.
+He met the Whitney, Jr. while working at Evans & Sutherland.
 Together they helped pioneer computer effects in short sequences in films such as Westworld (1973).
-They continue their exploration of melding computer effects and film by helping form the entertainment division of Triple-I. The weapons they use to produce the computer effects for The Last Starfighter are a VAX 11/782 mainframe computer designed by Digital Equipment Corporation, on which a first rough wire-frame render is produced.
-A Cray X-MP supercomputer is used to produce the final render, coloring and shading the surface of the CGI.
+They continue their exploration of melding computer effects and film by helping form the entertainment division of Triple-I. Their weapons of choice to produce the computer effects for The Last Starfighter are a VAX 11/782 mainframe computer designed by Digital Equipment Corporation, on which a first rough wire-frame render is produced.
+A Cray X-MP supercomputer is used to produce the final render, coloring and shading the surface of the CGI wireframe models.

-While every piece of outer space hardware in the movie is CGI, the most important piece of ordinance is the Gunstar, the ship that Alex and Grig use to take on the Armada.
+While every piece of outer space hardware in The Last Starfighter is CGI, the most important piece of ordinance is the Gunstar, the ship that Alex and Grig use to take on the Armada.
 The Gunstar is comprised of 750,000 polygons and takes a 30 member team almost three months to encode into the computer.
 The X-MP is, at the time, the world’s fastest computer, with two paralleled central processing units running at 105 MHz.
 It also supports 16 MB of main memory.
-It also certainly looks like one of the most comfortable computers ever made.
-A top of the line X-MP runs around 15 million dollars and comes with its own team of “cray-ons”, an on-site maintenance crew from Cray that keeps the beast running and costs $25,000 a month in maintenance fees.
+With its soft padded benches surrounding the core of the computer, it also certainly looks like one of the most comfortable computers ever made.
+A top of the line X-MP runs around 15 million dollars and comes with its own team of “Cray-ons”, an on-site maintenance crew from Cray that keeps the beast running and costs $25,000 a month in maintenance fees.
 Crays are known for their dramatic, futuristic appearance, and an X-MP can actually be briefly seen in Tron, zipping by in the foreground in the scene where Flynn and Lori are sneaking their way to her workstation after breaking into the Encom labs.
 In order to produce the highest resolution images possible, the CGI surfaces are limited to phong shading only, without texture mapping.
 Named after developer Bui Tuong Phong, this shading technique allows shiny reflective surfaces that are limited to being smooth and without texture.
-The computer-generated graphics are then recorded onto film by digital film printers, developed by Demos while at Triple-I and leased by Digital Productions for Starfighter.
+The computer-generated graphics are then recorded onto film by digital film printers, developed by Demos while at Triple-I and leased by Digital Productions for the Starfighter production.
 In all, the CGI effects work comes with a price tag for the production in excess of $2 million.

 When The Last Starfighter is released on July 13, 1984, it is a modest success, ultimately raking in $28,733,290 against its $15 million budget.
 That places it 31st in money earners for 1984, sandwiched between Starman and Cannonball Run II.
 Of course, it IS going up against such summer movie blockbusters as Ghostbusters, Gremlins, and The Karate Kid.
 Nick Castle goes on to direct such films as The Boy Who Could Fly, Dennis the Menace, and Major Payne, as well as contribute to the screenplay for Spielberg’s retelling of the Peter Pan mythos called Hook (1991).
 Screenwriter Jonathan Betuel would write and direct a movie in a similar vein to Starfighter for Disney’s Touchstone Pictures, titled My Science Project (1985).